The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

 Cerebral — 100,000+ Google Play Downloads

-Cerebral’s privacy policy raises serious concerns, especially when considering the sensitive medical data the company handles.
+Cerebral’s privacy policy raises serious concerns, especially considering the sensitive medical data it collects.

 Youper — 1 Million+ Google Play Downloads